History of the Department

 The Department of South Asia Studies

 The Department of South Asia Studies presents a broad academic profile, with a range of disciplines which includes modern languages and literature, history, geography, and philosophy.
 Methodologically, it is oriented to social-scientific investigative practices as well as interdisciplinary analyses of historical, political, socioeconomic and cultural processes.
 The spectrum of research and teaching in the Department encompasses questions of urbanization, industrialization, migration/circulation, historiography, and environmental and gender history.
-In the area of language and literature studies, as a second language alongside Hindi and Urdu, the Department for South Asian Studies also offers Telugu.
+In the area of language and literature studies, the Department offers Hindi and Urdu as second languages for South Asian Studies.
 The establishment of an interdepartmental chair in mediality and intermediality in the societies of Asia and Africa – with a focus on South Asia as of autumn 2009 – affords students in the Department the choice of a further academic discipline.